jelix/jelix/UPGRADE-TO-1.7.md

 - If you made some classes inheriting from internal classes of jInstaller (except jInstallerModule), you should know that their API have changed.

+- Classes that don't exist anymore:
+   - jInstallerApplication

 - That's all for the moment.